 We are a growth-oriented Delaware limited partnership formed by Diamondback in July 2018 to own, operate, develop and acquire midstream infrastructure assets in the Midland and Delaware Basins of the Permian Basin, one of the most prolific oil producing areas in the world.
 We are the only publicly-traded, pure-play Permian midstream company focused on the Midland and Delaware Basins.
 We provide crude oil, natural gas and water-related midstream services (including fresh water sourcing and transportation and saltwater gathering and disposal) to Diamondback under long-term, fixed-fee contracts.
-As of June 30, 2019, the assets Diamondback has contributed to us include 814 miles of pipeline across the Midland and Delaware Basins with approximately 236,000 Bbl/d of crude oil gathering capacity, 80,000 Mcf/d of natural gas compression capability, 150,000 Mcf/d of natural gas gathering capacity, 2.829 MMBbl/d of SWD capacity and 575,000 Bbl/d of fresh water gathering capacity.
-In addition to the midstream infrastructure assets that Diamondback contributed to us, we own equity interests in two long-haul crude oil pipelines, which, upon completion, will run from the Permian to the Texas Gulf Coast.
+As of September 30, 2019, our assets include 851 miles of pipeline across the Midland and Delaware Basins with approximately 236,000 Bbl/d of crude oil gathering capacity, 105,000 Mcf/d of natural gas compression capability, 150,000 Mcf/d of natural gas gathering capacity, 3.2 MMBbl/d of SWD capacity and 575,000 Bbl/d of fresh water gathering capacity.
+In addition to the midstream infrastructure assets, we own equity interests in three long-haul crude oil pipelines, which, upon completion, will run from the Permian to the Texas Gulf Coast.
 We are critical to Diamondback's growth plans because we provide a long-term midstream solution to its increasing crude oil, natural gas and water-related services needs through our robust infield gathering systems and SWD capabilities.

-As of June 30, 2019, our General Partner had a 100% general partner interest in us, and Diamondback owned no common units and all of our 107,815,152 outstanding Class B units, representing approximately 71% of our total units outstanding.
+As of September 30, 2019, our General Partner had a 100% general partner interest in us, and Diamondback owned no common units and all of our 107,815,152 outstanding Class B units, representing approximately 71% of our total units outstanding.
 Diamondback also owns and controls our General Partner.

-As of June 30, 2019, we own a 29% controlling membership interest in the Operating Company and Diamondback owns, through its ownership of the Operating Company units, a 71% economic, non-voting interest in the Operating Company.
+As of September 30, 2019, we own a 29% controlling membership interest in the Operating Company and Diamondback owns, through its ownership of the Operating Company units, a 71% economic, non-voting interest in the Operating Company.
 However, as required by GAAP, we consolidate 100% of the assets and operations of the Operating Company in our financial statements and reflect a non-controlling interest.